Léon Breitling: Career overview

 Léon Breitling was born in 1860.
-His interest in watchmaking started at a very young age leading young Léon to initiate his first internship still as a teenager, a pursuit which would change the course of his life.
+His interest in watchmaking started at a very young age.
+He had his first internship as a teenager.

-In 1884 at the age of 24 years old he established his first business venture, the watchmaking company "G Leon Breitling" in Saint-Imier (Bernese Jura).

-L. Breitling founded his manufacture producing complicated watches, chronographs and chronometric instruments.
+In 1884, at age 24, he established his first business venture, the watchmaking company G Leon Breitling in Saint-Imier (Bernese Jura).
+He founded his manufacture, producing complicated watches, chronographs and chronometric instruments.

-In 1892, Léon Breitling moved his company to La Chaux-de-Fonds to larger production facilities, renaming the brand "Leon G. Breitling Montbrillant SA Watch Factory" and eventually growing the business to 60 employees.
+In 1892, Breitling moved his company to La Chaux-de-Fonds to larger production facilities, renaming the brand the Leon G. Breitling Montbrillant SA Watch Factory.
+The business eventually grew to 60 employees.

 Accomplishments

-L. Breitling built one of the most famous Swiss watch companies in history both in popular acclaim and annual revenues.
+Breitling built one of the most famous Swiss watch companies in history, both in popular acclaim and annual revenues.

-Breitling remained privately owned and its management was kept within the Breitling family until 1979.
+Breitling remained privately owned, and its management was kept within the Breitling family until 1979.

-Ernst Schneider bought the company from the founding Breitling family in 1979 and his family retained ownership until April 2017.
+Ernst Schneider bought the company from the Breitling family in 1979.
+His family retained ownership until April 2017.

 Ernst's son, Theodore Schneider, sold the majority stake (80%) in Breitling to CVC Capital Partners for over $870m.
-Theodore Schneider retained 20% control of Breitling until November 2018, when he sold these remaining 20% to CVC.
+Theodore retained 20% control of Breitling until November 2018, when he sold these remaining 20% to CVC.

 Personal life

-Léon Breitling was born in 1860 and died in 1914 in Switzerland.
+Breitling was born in 1860.
+He died in 1914 in Switzerland.

-He married and had 1 child, Gaston Breitling, to whom he passed on his company Breitling.
+He married and had one child, Gaston Breitling, to whom he passed his company, Breitling.